 Sugören Village Silk Carpet Weaving

-Sugören Village, a cute village resting against the mountains, is like the handicraft center of the local villages.
+Sugören village (Sugören köyü), a charming village resting against the mountains, is like the handicraft center of the local villages.
 The village is famous for its hand-woven silk carpets.
 In addition to the carpet weaving performed in the workshops, there is a carpet loom in almost every house.

-Erikli Waterfall is established on a 33-decares of land within the forest and serves as a tent camp and recreation area on the shores of the waterfall and the river.
+Erikli Waterfall (Erikli Şelalesi) is established on a 33-decares of land within the forest and serves as a tent camp and recreation area on the shores of the waterfall and the river.

-The most important feature of the hiking trail, which is full of chestnut, elm, fir and apple trees, is that there are many waterfalls along the Erikli River, which you follow.
-There are toilet and shower facilities in the Erikli Waterfall nature park and camping area.
+The most important feature of the hiking trail, which is full of chestnut, elm, fir and apple trees, is that there are many waterfalls along the Erikli River (Erikli Deresi), which you follow.
+There are toilet and shower facilities in the Erikli Waterfall Nature Park and Camping Area.

 You can rent tents and camping equipment.
 Parking service is also available.
 You can go there in every season, but the best time is spring.

-The Termal District offers a magnificent festival to nature lovers with Sudüşen Waterfall and its surroundings.
+The Termal district offers a magnificent festival to nature lovers with Sudüşen Waterfall (Sudüşen Şelalesi) and its surroundings.
 The road to the waterfall stands out as a natural walking trail.
-It is possible to encounter a unique dam lake, Marmara Sea view and a wide variety of forest fauna while climbing the waterfall.
+Marmara Sea view and a wide variety of forest fauna will accompany you while climbing the waterfall.

 Thanks to these features, this route is used by photographers, safari enthusiasts, trekking and picnickers.
-Panorama hill is 120 meters above the sea.
-It offers quite beautiful scenery covered with its green flora in all seasons.
+Panorama Hill at 120 meters above the sea, offers quite beautiful scenery covered with its green flora in all seasons.

-Dipsiz Lake consists of a large bottomless lake (Crater Lake) at an altitude of 530 meters and is 2.5 kilometers away from Yalova City Forest and a small bottomless lake at an altitude of 570 meters which is 1.5 kilometers away.
+Dipsiz Lake (Dipsiz Göl) consists of a large bottomless lake at an altitude of 530 meters and is 2.5 kilometers away from Yalova City Forest and a small bottomless lake at an altitude of 570 meters which is 1.5 kilometers away.
 The region is quite rich in terms forest flora and wildlife.

-The most well-known plateaus of Yalova are Erikli and Delmece plateaus located in the south of Kocadere and Teşvikiye towns.
-17 kilometers from the coast in Çınarcık District, Delmece Plateau is a very wide flat area with unique natural beauties.
+The best-known plateaus of Yalova are Erikli and Delmece plateaus located in the south of Kocadere and Teşvikiye towns.
+17 kilometers from the coast in Çınarcık district, Delmece Plateau is a very wide flat area with unique natural beauty.

 Yalova City Forest

-Yalova City Forest is 29 kilometers away from Yalova city center.
+Yalova City Forest (Yalova kent Ormanı) is 29 kilometers away from Yalova city center.
 The forest, which covers an area of 95 hectares, hosts a 2-kilometer-long walking track, children's playgrounds, sports areas, sitting and resting areas, toilets, fountains and picnic areas.

-Fire is prohibited due to the nature of city forests.
-Entrance to the forest is free, private businesses are available near the forest for those who would like to have a barbecue.
+Entrance to the forest is free, private restaurants are available near the forest for those who would like to have a barbecue.